ThomasHeim11/My-Portfolio-Website-V2/README.md

 - Implement sending emails through a form on the website
 - Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.

+## Installation

+1. Clone this repository: git clone
+2. Navigate to the project directory: cd
+3. Install the dependencies: npm install